CypherMediaGIT/DayZCommunityOfflineMode-Livonia-Edition/README.md

 # Important Warning

 You Must Have Livonia Purchased and Installed to play this Mod ..
-The "bliss" folder need to play Livonia is not included with this download.
+The "bliss" folder you need to play Livonia is not included with this download.
 To Buy Livonia please visit the steam store https://store.steampowered.com/app/1151700/DayZ_Livonia/

 # Info for server owners & mappers